 Many institutions have institutional ethical review committees that assess requests for research with their students.
 Typically, ethical review committees require an overview of the proposed research, a copy of any correspondence that will be distributed to students, and a copy of the questionnaire to be used in the research.
 CBIE offers assistance to institutions in meeting this requirement.
 If an internal ethical review is required or advisable to complete this project at your institution, we highly recommend beginning this process as soon as possible to ensure the survey can be launched at the beginning of October 2023.

 The web-based methodology is designed to reach a large sample of students.
 Institutions are being asked to send survey invites to their entire international student population.

-CBIE uses the professional Alchemer account to gather responses from students at participating institutions.
+CBIE uses the professional Alchemer account to gather student responses at participating institutions.

-CBIE is providing institutions with a generic survey link that can be embedded in the email to students.
+CBIE provides institutions with a generic survey link that can be embedded in the email to students.
 The institutions will be responsible for emailing their sample of students.
 It will not be possible to track which students have completed the survey.
 Each institution will be responsible for sending reminder emails to all students in the sample after sending the initial email invitations.
-We will provide a recommended time frame for communications as well sample reminder emails that can be used.
+We will provide a recommended time frame for communications and sample reminder emails that can be used.

 The survey responses will be immediately accessible, but only to the CBIE researchers responsible for the design, administration, and delivery of the survey.